-Generally, campaign contributions received in connection with an elective office do not serve as the basis for disqualifying an official from voting on a matter affecting the contributor.
+Generally, cCampaign contributions received in connection with an elective office may do not serve as the basis for disqualifying an officerial from voting on a matter affecting the contributor, and may limit the amount of a contribution an officer can receive from a contributor with a matter pending before the officer's agency.
+These rules apply to decisions before both elected officers as well as appointed officers where the appointed officer is also a candidate for an elected office.
 However, if an elected official or candidate also holds a position on an appointed board or commission, he or she may be restricted from soliciting or receiving campaign contributions from persons with business before the board or commission.
-He or she may be subject to Government Code Section 84308 which:
+He or she may be subject to Specifically, Government Code Section 84308 which:

-- Prohibits an officer from soliciting, accepting, or directing campaign contributions of more than \$250 from any party, participant, or agent of a party or participant, while a proceeding involving a license, permit, or other entitlement for use is pending before the officer's agency and for three months following the date of that decision.
-This prohibition applies even when the contribution is for another candidate. - Requires disclosure of all such campaign contributions and also requires an official's disqualification from making decisions in certain proceedings in which the official is acting in an appointed position if the official has received more than \$250 in campaign contributions from a party or participant within 12 months preceding the decision.
+- Prohibits Contributions Over \$250: Prohibits an officer from soliciting, accepting, or directing campaign contributions of more than \$250 from any party, participant, or agent of a party or participant, while a proceeding involving a license, permit, or other entitlement for use is pending before the officer's agency and for three 12 months following the date of that decision.
+This prohibition applies even when the contribution is for another candidate. - Requires Disclosure: Requires disclosure of all such campaign contributions and also requires an officerial's disqualification from making decisions in certain proceedings in which the officerial is acting in an appointed position if the official has received more than \$250 in campaign contributions from a party or participant within 12 months preceding the decision.